TAILORED ATHLETE grows 2,500% year-on-year

 “To be successful, your brand has to have a purpose and your product has to solve a problem.
-For me, that problem was solved by creating the perfect muscle-fit shirt.” says Harry.
+For me, that problem was solved by creating the perfect muscle-fit shirt,” said Harry.
 “If you can portray that problem in an engaging way with your marketing, then you’re onto a winner.”

-12 months on, the hard work was paying off.
-Harry had perfected a marketing strategy that saw each new batch of stock sell out in two weeks.
+After 12 months of hard graft, Harry perfected a marketing strategy that saw each new batch of stock sell out in just two weeks.
 The downside?
 He and his mum had to pack every single order themselves, all from the family home.

-“I always wanted to use a fulfillment warehouse, as it’s a scalable solution and I had the big picture in mind,” explains Harry.
-“But as a start-up, surviving on a credit card, I couldn’t do it straight away.
+“I always wanted to use a fulfilment warehouse as it’s a scaleable solution and I had the big picture in mind,” explained Harry.
+“But as a start-up, surviving on a credit card, I couldn’t do it straight away.”

-“After our first year of trading, we moved to our first UK fulfillment center.
+“After our first year of trading, we moved to our first UK fulfilment centre.
 Then after six months, we switched to James and James, following a recommendation from another business owner.
-The key reason for the change was James and James’s US fulfillment center and the international reach it has.”
+The key reason for the change was James and James’s US fulfilment centre and the international reach it has.”

 Having invested heavily in marketing, the US had quickly emerged as TAILORED ATHLETE’s biggest country for sales.
 With Harry wanting to offer cheaper and quicker shipping to American customers, “it made sense to have another warehouse there.”

 TAILORED ATHLETE now has two websites – one for the US, and one for the UK and rest of the world.
-Both run on Shopify, meaning they can integrate with James and James’s order fulfillment software quickly.
-This integration automatically sends online orders to the right warehouse for pick, pack and dispatch, and ensures stock levels in Shopify and the fulfillment centers are kept in sync, in real time.
+Both run on Shopify, meaning they can integrate with James and James’s order fulfilment software quickly.
+This integration automatically sends online orders to the right warehouse for pick, pack and dispatch, and ensures stock levels in Shopify and the fulfilment centres are kept in sync, in real time.

 James and James’s software has brought many unexpected benefits to TAILORED ATHLETE too.

-Daisy Simonis, Chief Operating Officer, picks up the story: “Oh my gosh!
-I remember when we first switched from the old fulfillment provider to James and James.
+Daisy Simonis, Chief Operating Officer, said: “Oh my gosh!
+I remember when we first switched from the old fulfilment provider to James and James.
 I literally almost cried, the software was so good.

 “At that point, I was working a full-time job elsewhere, looking after customer service for TAILORED ATHLETE in my spare time – first thing in the morning and late at night.
 The new system was so user-friendly and logical.
 The fact that I could search for customers and products easily, or duplicate an order for an exchange saved so much time.”